 - Crate Expectations: Crates are very common in the series.
 They're mostly made out of metal.

 - Fall Damage: All the games have varying degrees of how much height a player can fall from before taking damage.
 The longer heights tend to deal quite a lot of damage, compared to shorter heights before hitting the "no damage" height.

 - Have a Nice Death: Courtesy of the in-game console system.

-- In Name Only: Aside from II, IV and Enemy Territory, none of the games' "plots" have anything to do with each other.
-Indeed, ID originally wanted the "Strogg" arc to be an entirely new franchise, but ultimately decided the game needed the brand recognition which the "Quake" name would bring.
-(Also, their original idea for a franchise name was already copyrighted by someone else.)
-Quake III Arena's story makes an attempt to unite the different Id universes until that time into a single story arc.
+- In Name Only: II, IV and Enemy Territory are nominally sequels to each other, and that "plot" line has nothing to do with the first game which in turn has almost nothing to do with Arena.
+Indeed, id originally wanted the "Strogg" arc to be an entirely new franchise, but ultimately decided the game needed the brand recognition which the "Quake" name would bring.
+(Also, their original idea for a franchise name was already trademarked by someone else.)
+Quake III: Arena's (and later Quake Champions) story makes an attempt to unite the different id universes until that time into a single story arc, not that anyone noticed.

 - Minimalistic Cover Art: The front covers of every primary entry in the series mostly feature the Quad Damage logo.

 - Not the Intended Use: The rocket launcher.
 Its intended use is of course to make Ludicrous Gibs of groups of enemies.
 Many players instead choose to use it to make massive Sequence Breaking leaps.

 - Rocket Jump: The Trope Codifier.
 Speedruns of the first two games will show you how high a player can rocket or grenade jump, given the right equipment.
 Even some secrets in Quake required doing a grenade jump.